Human Rights Scholars

 - Cover letter

-Please address some or all of the following: your background in human rights; your experience (if any) with Rapoport Center events and activities; future work you hope to do in human rights research or advocacy; how you might contribute to the life of the Center, including projects or outreach you might want to propose; and primary extracurricular activities.
+Please address some or all of the following: your background in human rights; your experience (if any) with Rapoport Center events and activities; future work you hope to do in human rights research or advocacy; how you might contribute to the life of the Center, including projects or outreach you might want to propose; and primary extracurricular activities for 2014-2015.

 - List of three references